holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 3.3.1 Attendance

 The Role Representatives of all Roles within a Circle are entitled to fully participate in all Governance Meetings of a Circle.
-The acting Facilitator and Secretary are also entitled to fully participate for the duration of a Governance Meeting, even if they are not normally Role Representatives within the Circle.
+The acting Facilitator and Secretary are also entitled to fully participate for the duration of a Governance Meeting and become Role Representatives of those Roles, even if they are not normally Role Representatives within the Circle.

 In addition, as a Lead Link or Rep Link into a Circle, you may invite someone into that Circle's Governance Meeting, and your invited guest becomes a full participant for the duration of the Governance Meeting or until you withdraw the invitation.
 You may only extend this invitation to one person at a time, and only to aid in the processing of a specific Tension affecting the entity you are linked from.
 You must sense this Tension yourself as well, and believe it makes sense to process in the Circle.
 If these conditions are met, your guest becomes a Role Representative for your link Role in the Governance Meeting, but only while directly processing that specific Tension.